 The tet\getmaxic() and tet\getminic() functions should return the highest and lowest invocable component number that are defined in the test case.
-Invocable component numbers should be positive values starting at 1.
+Invocable component numbers should be non-negative values.
 It is permissible for gaps to exist in the range of invocable component numbers that are defined in the test case, but the TCM operates less efficiently when this is the case.